 It was wonderful to hear the progress from Mrs P this morning: "Mijn nek is fantastisch;" my neck is fantastic.
 Her foot and shoulder are also much improved.

 After 8 treatments she said her neck and headaches were 80 percent better over a period of a month.
 Now she comes for a treatment every four to six weeks; there is alas no hope of a cure.

 Does every neck respond like this?
 Sadly not.
 There are many

-UPDATE: It's now 6 months and she's doing great.
+UPDATE: It is now 6 months and she is doing great.
 I've allowed SOME sewing again.
-Not the easiest for the neck, and she's doing the stiff neck exercises faithfully.
+Not the easiest for the neck, and she is doing the stiff neck exercises faithfully.